Supporting Foster Youth & Families

 - Have a social worker complete the home environment assessment

-- Complete a family evaluation, which determines your readiness to be a resource family
+- Complete a family evaluation that determines your readiness to be a resource family

 What advice would you give to someone who is trying to decide if becoming a foster parent is right for them?

 I would tell them to attend one of our resource family information sessions.
-Our Outreach and Recruitment section within the Resource Family Recruitment and Approval Division holds sessions throughout the community where prospective foster parents may learn more.
+They can call 888-811-1121 to reach our Outreach and Recruitment section within the Resource Family Recruitment and Approval Division.
+Sessions are held regularly throughout the community, giving prospective foster parents ongoing opportunities to ask questions and learn more.
 There are also so many other ways to help, so if it turns out that they aren’t quite ready for a full-fledged parenting role, I encourage them to visit our website to explore volunteer opportunities with DCFS, their community and other foster care programs.

-Although Parenting can be a challenge in the best of circumstances, all children need to feel supported.
-Children, youth and teens in foster care have already endured adverse circumstances in their young lives, and what they really need is love, support and guidance.
+Children, youth and teens in foster care have already endured adverse circumstances in their young lives—what they really need is love, support and guidance.
 All young people have their own aspirations and dreams, and they need a nurturing environment that will allow them to see their own potential.
-They deserve to have a sense of stability and to be around adult role models who they can trust.
+They deserve to have a sense of stability and to be around adult role models they can trust.